| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 a variance that was not allowed to be negative).

-values for the log-likelihood, the number of
+numeric values for the log-likelihood, the number of

 parameters estimated by the model (sum of fixed effects and random effect